A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Dynamic Maximal Matching with Worst-Case Expected Update Time

-In this section we turn to proving Theorem~\ref{thm:matching-expected}.
+In this section we turn to proving Theorem~\ref{thm:matching-expected}\footnote{The correctness proof had to be significantly extended due to a mistake in our SODA 2019 paper.}.
 We achieve our result by modifying the algorithm of Baswana \etal~\cite{BaswanaGS18}, which achieves \emph{amortized} expected time $O(\log(n))$.
 We start by describing the original algorithm of Baswana \etal, and then discuss why their algorithm does not provide a worst-case expected guarantee, and the modifications we make to achieve this guarantee.
-Throughout this section, we define a vertex to be \emph{free} if it is not matched, and we define $\mate{v}$, for matched $v$, to the vertex that $v$ is matched to.
+Throughout this section, we define a vertex to be \emph{free} if it is not matched, and we define $\mate(v)$, for matched $v$, to be the vertex that $v$ is matched to.